Welcome to Subscribe On Youtube

 Given a pattern and a string s, return true if s matches the pattern.

-A string s matches a pattern if there is some bijective mapping of single characters to strings such that if each character in pattern is replaced by the string it maps to, then the resulting string is s.
+A string s matches a pattern if there is some bijective mapping of single characters to non-empty strings such that if each character in pattern is replaced by the string it maps to, then the resulting string is s.
 A bijective mapping means that no two characters map to the same string, and no character maps to two different strings.

 Example 1: